DiscoverE Logo

 Field Trip Pass

-Educational field trip at San Diego Botanic Garden.
+Educational field trip experience at San Diego Botanic Garden.
 Each pass includes up to 30 students and 6 adults.
-Multiple entry times available: 9:30 a.m., 10:30 a.m., and 11:30 a.m.
-Payment options include credit card or check with deposit.
+Multiple entry times available (9:30 AM, 10:30 AM, 11:30 AM).
 Book at least 2 weeks in advance.
-Refund policy: full refund if cancelled more than one week prior, 50% refund within one week.
-Title I schools can apply for scholarships.
+Up to 2 passes per entry time.
+Title I schools can apply for SDBG Scholarship.
+Refund policy: Full refund if cancelled more than one week prior, 50% refund within one week, no refund for no-shows.
+Credit card required on file for reservation.

 San Diego Botanic Garden